Valerie Yerger, MA, ND

-Her established research program focuses on framing the disproportionate burden of tobacco among marginalized communities as a social justice issue.
-Her research of previously secret tobacco documents uncovered 1) the tobacco industry’s relationships with African American leadership groups, 2) the accumulation of nicotine in tissues containing melanin, 3) the disproportionate marketing of menthol cigarettes in inner-city communities, and 4) tobacco companies’ in-house research on the use of menthol as a flavor additive in cigarettes.
-The goal of her research program is to expose the tobacco industry targeting of marginalized communities and inform public health policies that effectively reach these communities.
-To accomplish this goal, she combines her experience collecting and analyzing qualitative data, while building community partnerships.
+Valerie B. Yerger, ND is Professor in Health Policy at the University of California, San Francisco.
+She is also a licensed naturopathic doctor and a former Health Disparities Scholar of the National Institutes of Health.
+For the past twenty-five years, Dr. Yerger’s research and advocacy work have focused on framing the disproportionate burden of tobacco among vulnerable communities as a social injustice and informing public health policies to effectively reach and engage these communities.
+Her research of previously secret tobacco documents uncovered the tobacco industry’s relationships with African American leadership groups, the accumulation of nicotine in tissues containing melanin, the disproportionate marketing of menthol cigarettes in inner-city communities, and tobacco companies’ in-house research on the use of menthol as an additive in cigarettes.

 University of California, Berkeley, B.S., 06/1981, Natural Resources